INTERVIEWS

 I FIRST SAW YOU PLAYING DRUMSET WITH FRANK ZAPPA ALUMNUS

-THE MOTHERS OF INVENTION WITH A CHAMBER GROUP AND YOU WERE
+THE MOTHERS OF INVENTION WITH AN ORCHESTRA AND YOU WERE

 THE ONLY MUSICIAN ONSTAGE WITHOUT A MUSIC STAND FOR A 2 1/2 HOUR